 What Kind of Oil Does an Inboard Outboard Motor Use?

-The main downside of inboard outboards is that they are less efficient than traditional inboards when it comes to fuel consumption.
+In addition, most models come with integrated steering systems, and some even have reverse gears built in, making them even more convenient to use.
+The primary drawback of inboard outboards is that they are less efficient than traditional inboards in terms of fuel consumption.
 They are also generally more expensive than their counterparts.

-However, if you’re looking for a versatile and easy-to-use marine propulsion system for your boat, an inboard outboard motor may be just what you need!
+However, if you’re looking for a versatile and easy-to-use marine propulsion system for your boat, an inboard-outboard motor may be just what you need.

 Changing Oil In Inboard or I/O Boat | BoatUS